kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 date: 2020-01-08
 summary: |
   Self-assessments just launched on web.dev, bringing us one step closer towards turning that documentation website into a two-way exchange of information.
-The status quo is a one-way flow, from the author to the reader, where the author has very little visibility into whether the reader is actually successfully receiving the knowledge.
+The status quo in technical writing is a one-way flow, from the author to the reader, where the author has very little visibility into whether the reader is actually successfully receiving the knowledge.
 ---

 <h1 id="title">{{title}}</h1>